What we do

 Looking after plug plants

-During the winter 2017 and spring 2018 many volunteers looked after the plug plants in their own back gardens, with the nursery not yet constructed it was the only way to ensure we had a resource of wildflowers to plant out in the autumn of 2018.
+During the winter 2017 and spring 2018 many volunteers looked after the plug plants in their own back gardens, to ensure we had a resource of wildflowers to plant out in the autumn of 2018.

 By April 2018 the wildflower nursery was under construction at the old Allendale First School playing field in the centre of Allendale Town.
 We used the funding from the Heritage Lottery Fund to buy a polytunnel, shed, fencing, plastic mesh, a watering system and tools.
 Much of the labour was provided by our volunteers and the wardening team was drawn from volunteers too.
 The long hot summer of 2018 meant a great deal of plant care was needed.